 More recently, owing to the recent advancements of Deep Learning methods on many computer vision tasks \cite{Goodfellow2016}, Convolutional Neural Networks (CNN) have been applied with great success for segmenting blood vessels.
 Among the most common types of images where CNNs have been applied for blood vessel analysis are retina fundus and magnetic resonance images \cite{Li2021, Moccia2018}.
 Recent works have also explored the use of CNNs for blood vessel microscopy images \cite{Tetteh2020, Kirst2020, Todorov2020}.
-Many CNN architectures have been defined for blood vessel segmentation, U-Net based architectures \cite{Li2021} being the most common.
+Many CNN architectures have been defined for blood vessel segmentation, U-Net-based architectures \cite{Li2021} being the most common.
 Given that annotating blood vessel images, which can contain thousands of blood vessel segments, is a demanding task, most approaches for training CNNs involve transfer learning methods \cite{Tetteh2020, Kirst2020, Todorov2020}.
-This is specially true for 3D images, for which tracing the blood vessels in 3D is a particularly difficult task.
-Most commonly, transfer learning consists in obtaining some of-the-shelf network, that may or may not have been trained on blood vessel images, and fine-tuning the network for segmenting blood vessels for the type of image under study.
+This is especially true for 3D images, since tracing blood vessels in volumetric images is a particularly difficult task.
+Most commonly, transfer learning consists in obtaining some off-the-shelf network, that may or may not have been trained on blood vessel images, and fine-tuning the network for segmenting blood vessels for the type of image under study.